NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 ## Create Training Data Variables

+Now that we've added the relevant AOP data, let's start preparing the training data, which we pulled in at the beginning of the script to the variable `CLBJ_veg`.
-This next chunk of code pulls out the variables for each species (by their taxon ID), and adds a layer for each of the species training data variables.
+This next chunk of code pulls out each species into separate variables (by their taxon ID), and adds a layer to the Map for each of these variables.

 ```javascript
 var CLBJ_QUMA3 = CLBJ_veg.filter(ee.Filter.inList('taxonID', ['QUMA3']))